Rox7458/ssn_validator/README.md

 ## Project Overview
 The project showcases:
-- basic html and css structure
+- basic html and css structure.
 - regex for filtering the given input.

 ## File Structure